Check out our YouTube channel to see our independent and sponsor-free video reviews.

 At the time of this update, you can find it at BTD (BikeTiresDirect), Performance Bike, Amazon, Merlin, and Sigma Sports.

 Slightly more expensive but with even better grip and comfort and similar rankings on most other key performance criteria is the Vittoria Corsa Pro G2.0 TLR.
-You can order a pair through these links to BTD (BikeTiresDirect), Performance Bike, Amazon, and Sigma Sports.
+You can order a pair through these links to BTD (BikeTiresDirect), Performance Bike, Amazon, Merlin, and Sigma Sports.

 In The Know Cycling is ad-free, subscription-free, and reader-supported.
 If you want to help keep it rolling without any added cost to you, buy your gear and kit after clicking the store links on the site.
 When you do, we may earn an affiliate commission that will help me cover the expenses to create and publish our independent, comprehensive and comparative reviews.
 Thank you, Steve.
 Learn more.